Octavius-Dante/Tetra-Proxima/CAPM-DAY-4/Readme.md

 </br>

 At times we want to
-- Take full control of our implementation
+1 Take full control of our implementation
-- We want to add some validation before data is inserted or updated
-- We want to change data before insert/update
+2 We want to add some validation before data is inserted or updated 3 We want to change data before insert/update

-- create JS file is (srv) directory (./srv/server.js:) and copy the contents
-- run and test the application
-  - OData V2 service will be available at http://localhost:4004/v2/
-  - OData V4 service will be available at http://localhost:4004/
+4 Read some extra information while GET calls

 </br>
 </br>